-- Correct stem height can be somewhere between level with the saddle height or as much as 6 cm below.
+- Correct stem height can be somewhere between the saddle height or as much as 6 cm below.
 The preferred range is 2.5 to 4.5 lower.

-- On a mountain or hybrid bike some riders may prefer a more upright riding position with a higher stem position.
+- Some riders may prefer a more upright riding position on a mountain or a hybrid bike with a higher stem position.